retroelec/T-HMI-C64/README.md

 Keyboard input is simulated via a custom Android app, communicating with the emulator over Bluetooth Low Energy (BLE).

-After extensive refactoring, the code should now be easily portable to other ESP32-S3 boards (and even other platforms).
+After extensive refactoring, the code should now be portable to other ESP32-S3 boards (and even other platforms).

 The emulator is also available as a Linux application using SDL for graphics, input, and sound.
 On Windows, the emulator consumes a lot of CPU time due to busy-waits, since the available sleep functions are too coarse-grained.